 This section presents results achieved by scheduling the soft modem's signal processing computations using CPU Reservations provided by the Rialto/NT scheduler.
+All experiments in this section were run with a normal priority spinning competitor thread.

 6.4.1 Samples Pending to be Processed in RES Version